tobiaslanzic/tobiaslanzic/README.md

-- 👋 Hi, I’m                                @tobiaslanzic
-- 👀 I’m interested in ...
-Learning new skills.
-- 🌱 I’m currently learning ...
-HTML/CSS/JavaScript by freeCodeCamp.
+👋 Hi, I’m                                @tobiaslanzic 🌱 I’m currently learning ...
+HTML/CSS/JavaScript on freeCodeCamp.org
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+📫 How to reach me ...
 Here or Email: tobiaslanzic@gmail.com
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...

 <!---
 tobiaslanzic/tobiaslanzic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.